wpyoga/wireguard-extra-utils/README.md

 ### wg-quick-auto-restart (systemd units)

-Watch the specified wireguard configuration directory for changes and restarts wg-quick.
-To add or remove a peer, just add or remove the peer configuration fragment inside the `/etc/wireguard/my-mesh/` directory, and the interface will be automatically reloaded.
+Watch `/etc/wireguard/my-mesh` for changes and restarts wg-quick.
+To add, remove, or modify a peer configuration, just add, remove, or modify a peer configuration fragment, and the interface will be automatically reloaded.

 This depends on `wg-dir`.
 The files `wg-quick-auto-restart@.path` and `wg-quick-auto-restart@.service` should be installed into `/lib/systemd/system`.
 It can be enabled with this command: